-Best time to visit Orchha is after monsoon from September to March when the temperature ranges from 10 to 30 Celsius.
-However, if you want to see some pristine greenery then you can visit Orchha in the monsoon months of July and August as well.
+Best time to visit Bateshwar Temple is after monsoon from September to March when the temperature ranges from 10 to 30 Celsius.

-By air: Rajmata Vijaya Raje Scindia Air Terminal in Gwalior, 108km away, is the nearest airport.
-From there, you can hire a private taxis to reach Orchha.
+By air: Rajmata Vijaya Raje Scindia Air Terminal in Gwalior (30km) is the nearest airport.
+There is one direct flight from Delhi to Gwalior every day.